jundalisay/pantrywork/content/en/blog/deploy-phoenix-gigalixir-heroku.md

 +++
-title = "Deploy Phoenix 1.6.2 to Gigalixir and Heroku" subtitle = ""
-banner = "/img/tech.jpg"
+title = "How to Deploy Phoenix 1.6.2 to Gigalixir and Heroku" subtitle = "" banner = "/img/tech.jpg"
 description = "We list how to deploy Phoenix 1.6.2 to Gigalixir and Heroku"